 Question 1: Proposed Policy and Rationale

+Effective Date: January 1, 2024

 Proposed Policy:

-Proposed policies are provided in plain text below.
-Policy questions, provided in bold below, are included in this proposal only to contextualize the proposed policies.

-How should evaluation treat gas heating penalties from efficiency measures designed to save electricity?
+Treatment of Gas Heating Penalties from Efficiency Measures Designed to Save Electricity

 Evaluation should account for gas heating penalties from efficiency measures primarily designed to save electricity where they occur, but the resulting values should only be applied as a TRC test input.
 The gas heating penalties will not factor into the conversion calculation of gas savings to electric savings, per the FEJA legislation.
 The gas heating penalties will not factor into an electric utility’s (ComEd) ability to sell gas savings to a gas utility, nor will the gas heating penalties factor into a dual-fuel utility’s (Ameren IL) ability to claim achieved portfolio gas savings against statutory gas savings goals under Section 8-104.
+The gas heating penalties will not factor into a gas utility’s ability to claim achieved portfolio gas savings against statutory gas savings goals under Section 8-104.

 If a project results in both gas savings and a gas heating penalty from efficiency measures designed to save electricity (i.e., customer with gas heat installs a kitchen hood DCV control and upgrades lighting), the gas penalty is ignored when calculating the project’s verified savings.